-2.2 S (TL, ∥) Local context effect significantly affect local mutation rate
+2.2 S (TL, ||) Local context effect significantly affect local mutation rate

 We observed that BMR is significantly associated with local context effect in all cancer types up to several orders, which largely contributes to the mutation rate heterogeneity.
-Details are given in Figure S 2-1, For example, the average pooled mutation rate ranges from 1.58e-04 to 2.92e-03 (18.35 fold).
+Details are given in Figure S 2-1.
+For example, the average pooled mutation rate ranges from 1.58e-04 to 2.92e-03 (18.35 fold).
 The observed mutation has been plotted in the following radial plots for each cancer type.
-In general, G/C positions are more prone to mutations as compared to A/T positions, but the local context effect within G/C positions still has a strong effect (2.40e-04 and 2.40e-04 vs.
+In general, G/C positions are more prone to mutations as compared to A/T positions, but the local context effect within G/C positions still has a strong effect (2.40e-04 and 2.40e-04 vs. 1.21e-03 and 1.20e-03).
+In addition, we also observed that the local context effect varies significantly across multiple cancer types.
+Hence, it is important to separate cancer types during the BMR estimation process.

-Figure S 2-1 (TL, $\rlap{\parallel}$ ) Local context severely confounds BMR in multiple cancer types
+Figure S 2-1 (TL,∦) Local context severely confounds BMR in multiple cancer types